matheuristic/plan9port-config/fontscripts/README.md

 Note that the scripts can be quite slow and generate quite a large font folder for fonts that have very wide Unicode coverage.

+Run `9p ls font` with `fontsrv` running for available vector fonts.

-- `makepresentfont.sh`: Mix different `fontsrv` vector fonts (or different weights and styles) into a new Plan 9 font.
+- `mixfont.sh`: Mix different `fontsrv` vector fonts (or different weights and styles) into a new Plan 9 font.

 - `subf_get_1_size.rc`: Get a single size of a given font.
 Example
   usage: